 3. Can I use my phone as a mobile hotspot?

-Some carriers may enable you to use your cell phone as a mobile hotspot (or you can simply purchase a physical mobile hotspot).
+Some carriers may enable you to use your cell phone as a mobile hotspot (or you can simply purchase a mobile hotspot).
 This option will allow you to share data from your cell phone with your tablet on the go.

 Keep in mind that not all carriers let you share data this way, so be sure to read the fine print.